Mitchell-Chambers/dnd-shiv-shocked/Sessions/2022-10-30 - 009 - On Treatises, Devils and Snakes.md

 ### C17 - The Abandoned Camp

 10ft hallway with carved tiles, leads to a clearing with an abandoned campsite, ruins around three tents that have been flattened and much discarded cloth.
 Torn backpack, mouldy parchment.
 Someone must have been here within the year.

+## Summary
+Where we last left our heroes!